lumigo-io/opentelemetry-python-distro/README.md

 Replace `<service name> with the desired name of the service`.

-**Note:** While you are providing environment variables for configuration, consider also providing the one needed for [no-code tracer activation](#no-code-activation) :-)
+For the full list of possible configuration parameters, see the [Configuration section](#configuration).

-### Tracer activation
+### Distro activation

-There are three ways to activate the `lumigo_opentelemetry` package.
+There are two ways to activate the Distro.
 The [no-code activation](#no-code-activation) approach is the most straightforward.
-But if you prefer importing the package from within the code instead, you can use the [manual activation](#manual-activation) mode instead.
-For simple scripts that don't use any of the supported libraries, use the [script instrumentation](#script-instrumentation) approach.
+But if you prefer importing the package from within the code instead, you can use the [manual activation](#manual-activation) mode.

+**Important:** Scripts and jobs (such as batch or cron jobs) often aren't designed to start running upon receiving a request (like web servers and APIs/microservices do), and require an extra step after activation.
+Refer to the instructions on how to [add the wrapped decorator](#using-the-lumigo_wrapped-decorator).

-#### Option 1: No-code activation
+#### No-code activation

 **Note:** The instructions in this section are mutually exclusive with those provided in the [Manual activation](#manual-activation) section.